-Publish stanzas in a .conf file to a running Splunk instance via REST.
+usage: ksconf rest-publish [-h] [conf TYPE] [-m META] [url URL] [user USER] [pass PASSWORD] [-k] [session-key SESSION_KEY] [app APP] [owner OWNER] [sharing {user,app,global}] [-D] CONF [CONF] Publish stanzas in a .conf file to a running Splunk instance via REST.
 This requires access to the HTTPS endpoint of Splunk.
 By default, ksconf will handle both the creation of new stanzas and the update of existing stanzas.
 This can be used to push full configuration stanzas where you only have REST access and can't directly publish an app.
 Only attributes present in the conf file are pushed.
 While this may seem obvious, this fact can have profound implications in certain situations, like when using this command for continuous updates.
 This means that it's possible for the source .conf to ultimately differ from what ends up on the server's .conf file.
-One way to avoid this, is to explicitly remove an object using '--delete' mode first, and then insert a new copy of the object.
+One way to avoid this, is to explicitly remove an object using 'delete' mode first, and then insert a new copy of the object.
 Of course, this means that the object will be unavailable.
 The other impact is that diffs only compares and shows a subset of attribute.
 Be aware, that for consistency, the configs/conf-TYPE endpoint is used for this command.
 Therefore, a reload may be required for the server to use the published config settings.

-CONF Configuration file(s) to export settings from.

---conf TYPE Explicitly set the configuration file type.
+positional arguments: CONF Configuration file(s) to export settings from. optional arguments: -h,help show this help message and exit conf TYPE Explicitly set the configuration file type.
 By default, this is derived from CONF, but sometimes it's helpful to set this explicitly.
 Can be any valid Splunk conf file type.
-Examples include: 'app', 'props', 'tags', 'savedsearches', etc. -m META, --meta META Specify one or more '.meta' files to determine the desired read & write ACLs, owner, and sharing for objects in the CONF file. --url URL URL of Splunkd.
-Default: https://localhost:8089 --user USER Login username Splunkd.
-Default: admin Login password Splunkd.
-Default: changeme --pass PASSWORD -k, --insecure Disable SSL cert validation. --session-key SESSION_KEY Use an existing session token instead of using a username and password to login. --app APP Set the namespace (app name) for the endpoint --owner OWNER Set the user who owns the content.
-The default of 'nobody' works well for app-level sharing. --sharing {user,app,global} Set the sharing mode. -D, --delete Remove existing REST entities.
+Examples include: 'app', 'props', 'tags', 'savedsearches', etc. -m META,meta META Specify one or more '.meta' files to determine the desired read & write ACLs, owner, and sharing for objects in the CONF file. url URL URL of Splunkd.
+Default: https://localhost:8089 user USER Login username Splunkd.
+Default: admin pass PASSWORD Login password Splunkd.
+Default: changeme -k,insecure Disable SSL cert validation. session-key SESSION KEY - Use an existing session token instead of using a username and password to login. app APP Set the namespace (app name) for the endpoint owner OWNER Set the user who owns the content.
+The default of 'nobody' works well for app-level sharing. sharing {user,app,global} Set the sharing mode. -D,delete Remove existing REST entities.
 This is a destructive operation.
 In this mode, stanza attributes are unnecessary.
 NOTE: This works for 'local' entities only; the default folder cannot be updated.

-3.11.13 ksconf unarchive
+3.11.14 ksconf unarchive